logigearcorp/docs.testarchitect.com/content/user-guide/support/glossary-of-terms/testarchitect-automation-agent/_index.md

 Also referred to as: **TA Automation Agent**.

-**Note:** Do not confuse with [TestArchitect Agent](/TA_Glossary/Topics/glossaryTAAgent.html), which is used for mobile testing, nor with [TestArchitect agent license](/TA_Glossary/Topics/glossaryTAAgentLicense.html), which grants rights to the TestArchitect Controller service.
+{{<note>}} Do not confuse with [TestArchitect Agent](/TA_Glossary/Topics/glossaryTAAgent.html), which is used for mobile testing, nor with [TestArchitect agent license](/TA_Glossary/Topics/glossaryTAAgentLicense.html), which grants rights to the TestArchitect Controller service.